 Polina Beyssen

-THE CONTEMPORARY FASHION CONSUMER IS ALSO INCREASINGLY AN ART APPAREL RETAILERS, TAKE NOTE
+THE CONTEMPORARY FASHION CONSUMER IS ALSO INCREASINGLY AN ART FAN: APPAREL RETAILERS, TAKE NOTE

-According to the 2019 report by Art Basel and UBS, the international art market grew by 6% in 2018 to 67.4 bn.
-This means that overall interest in buying art.
+According to the 2019 report by Art Basel and UBS, the international art market grew by 6% in 2018 to 67.4 bn USD.
+This means that there is a growing overall interest in buying art.
 How can fashion stores capitalize?
 By using art strategies in retail spaces, by showing, selling and educating customers about artworks – and sometimes by helping them create these on the spot.

 Take Browns East, the experimental retail space by FarFetch: its product offering contains a mix of fashion, design and artwork by hip London artists.
 The same can be said of fellow East London retailer Blue Mountain School.
-Last year London’s retail giant Selfridges collaborated with American artist Daniel Arsham install his famous full-size Porsche 911 in the store.
+Last year London’s retail giant Selfridges collaborated with American artist Daniel Arsham, installing his famous eroded full-size Porsche 911 in the store.
 He also successfully sold a list of other small hypebeast-attracting products, such as customized cans of Heinz tomato soup.

-rt retail space: using artworks and artist-designed retail fixtures are a way to enhance your store’s Instagram reach and attract the growing coterie of art lovers.
-Mar Cross’ flagship store opened last year in New York’s Madison Avenue features artful papier-mâché displays in the handbags area created by Danish sculptor Alberte Skronski.
-Meanwhile, Louis Vuitton’s London flagship not only boasts pieces by contemporary art heavyweights such as Tracey Emin, Sarah Crowner, Josh Sperling and the Campana Brothers but engages in creative collaborations that result in artists shaping the store’s interior: the colorful staircase that is the centerpiece of the store, for instance, was created by Scottish artist Jim Lambie.
+But product offerings aren’t the only way to incorporate art into retail spaces: using artworks and artist-designed retail fixtures are a way to enhance your store’s Instagram reach and attract the growing coterie of art lovers.
+Mark Cross’ flagship store, which opened last year in New York’s Madison Avenue, features artful papier-mâché displays in the handbags area created by Danish sculptor Alberte Skronski.
+Meanwhile, Louis Vuitton’s London flagship not only boasts pieces by contemporary art heavyweights such as Tracey Emin, Sarah Crowner, Josh Sperling and the Campana Brothers, but engages in creative collaborations that result in artists shaping the store’s interior: the colorful staircase that is the centerpiece of the store, for instance, was created by Scottish artist Jim Lambie.
 Some retailers even create dedicated apps that offer customers virtual tours of the artworks they have on display – a feature particularly useful for stores with multiple locations: thus, the Art@Nordstrom app explains the selection and the story of each art piece in the retailer’s multiple locations across America.

-ound like too much of an investment?
-It doesn’t have to be: the new experimental fashion and retail space in Leeds, BLK BX, has launched a heartwarming initiative that helps a good cause as well as creat an artful atmosphere in the store.
-The retailer teams up with artists and local care homes for the elderly; the artist is invited to a workshop with residents of the care home, and they create a mural in the retail space together.
-The retailer gets a unique art piece, the residents of the care home make wonderful memories: the best synergy between fashion and art is which leaves a trace that is more than simply aesthetic.
+Sound like too much of an investment?
+It doesn’t have to be: the new experimental fashion and retail space in Leeds, BLK BX, has launched a heartwarming initiative that helps a good cause as well as creates an artful atmosphere in the store.
+The retailer teams up with artists and local care homes for the elderly; the artist is invited to carry out a workshop with residents of the care home, and they then create a mural in the retail space together.
+The retailer gets a unique art piece, the residents of the care home make wonderful memories: the best synergy between fashion and art is one which leaves a trace that is more than simply aesthetic.